emer7/samplerepo-pr-practice/README.md

 # samplerepo-pr-practice
-A sample repo for practicing how to create Pull Requests
+A sample repo for practicing how to create Pull Requests and to solve Merge Conflicts.